 Things to Do in Strasbourg, France

-Gothic Cathedral: right in the middle of Old Town, the cathedral is huge, so you really can’t miss it!
+Right in the middle of Old Town, the cathedral is huge, so you really can’t miss it!

-Centre-Ville: explore the streets of Old Town, taking in the shoppers advertising their wares and folks enjoying a petit dejeuner or breakfast at the local cafes.
+Explore the streets of Old Town, taking in the shoppers advertising their wares and folks enjoying a petit dejeuner or breakfast at the local cafes.

-Petite France: this it by far the ‘cutest’ part of Strasbourg and if it’s fun photos you’re hoping to get, this is where you’ll find them!
+This it by far the ‘cutest’ part of Strasbourg and if it’s fun photos you’re hoping to get, this is where you’ll find them!

-Le Grande Rue: this is the main shopping and dining street in town and stretches straight out in front of the train station.
+This is the main shopping and dining street in town and stretches straight out in front of the train station.
 If you’re looking for anything, you’ll most likely find it here.